braultjosh/braultjosh.github.io/Carrol2000.md

 [1] This point is nuanced and quite heavily debated.
 What we are often interested in, is the saving rate out of <i> permanent income </i>.
 The problem is that we don't observe permanent income.
 So when we see high income individuals saving a lot, is it because there are experiencing large positive transitory income shocks or do saving rates really rise with permament income?
 There is a great thread on this by <a href="https://twitter.com/ben_moll/status/1433057827392827394" style="color:#1F45FC" target="blank">Ben Moll</a>.

 [2] It would be interesting to know if retired households hold more of their wealth in annuities in places with more healthcare coverage.
 The idea being that older households have better healthcare coverage and don't need to insure themselves as much, leading to more weighting on mortality risk.

+-> The following <a href="https://braultjosh.github.io/pdfs/CapitalistSpirit.pdf" style="color:#1F45FC" target="blank">PDF</a> examines some of the properties of the Capitalist Spirit model.